CanadianShield/CustomClaimProvider/README.md

 # Application JWT
 To read the content of token, you have different tools depending of type of token (Claims X-Ray, [JWT Decoder](https://adfshelp.microsoft.com/JwtDecoder/GetToken) or [JWT.io](https://jwt.io)) but in this example, I will use [jwt.ms](https://jwt.io).

 The first step consist to create an application named **CustomClaimProvider-App-JWT**.
-With this application, I will be able to view the contain of my tokens.
+With this application, I will be able to view the content of my tokens.
 I recommend to create it because each time you want to deploy an application, you should validate informations presented in the token.
 It will be helpful during your day-to-day.

 ## Register application named CustomClaimProvider-App-JWT
 1. Define a name
 2. Select Single Tenant.
 In most of case, you don't need a Multitenant app.
-To understand the difference and risk, [follow this link]().
+To understand the difference and risk, [follow this link](https://merill.net/2023/04/azure-ad-multi-tenant-app-vs-single-tenant-app/).
 <p align="center" width="100%">
     <img width="70%" src="./images/Register-Application-JWT-1.png">
 </p>